Sustainable use of resources is vital to reducing our environmental impact.

 Emerging trends

 The reductions we have made in emissions associated with buildings need to be matched by improvements in vehicle fleet decarbonisation to meet our targets.
 Reducing the emissions from transport continues to be a key focus for posts.
-Total scope 1 and 2 emissions decreased from 2021 to 2022, but scope 3 emissions from outsourced transport saw an increase.
-The former shows great progress is being maintained in the SMMS programme but there is an acknowledgement that there is still improvements to be made.
+Total scope 1 and 2 emissions decreased from 2022 to 2023, as well as scope 3 emissions from outsourced air transport.
+However, scope 3 emissions from outsourced road transport did increase.
+This shows that while great progress is being made by SMMS participants there are still improvements to be made.

 There are significant challenges to reducing scope 3 emissions, although there are several reasons to be hopeful.
-The global electric vehicle (EV) market has grown since 2021.
-Indeed, global electric car sales almost doubled between 2021 and 2020, despite supply chain challenges.
-Electric cars represented 14% of all car sales globally in 2022; with the European market growing 15% in 2022.
-Further promising was the doubling of EV sales in the US.
+The global electric vehicle (EV) market has grown since 2022.
+Indeed, global electric car sales have increased from 4% in 2020 to 18% in 2023 (3) despite supply chain challenges.
+Electric cars represented 14% of all car sales globally in 2023; with the European market growing 15% in 2023.
+In the US, the average price of a new battery powered EV dropped 24.2% lower than the peak price in the second quarter of 2022 (4).

 The growth in sales may be attributed to a combination of strong policy support and targeted stimuli.
 Outside of policy, other factors have also boosted the market.
 Battery costs continued to fall and commercial fleet electrification plans continued to be expanded.

-Making the investments needed to decarbonise the vehicle fleet, while still meeting our duties to shareholders and customers will continue to be a challenge, but one we are confident that posts will overcome, especially as we reflect on the significant improvements they have made since 2008 and the improvement in market trends observed in 2022.
+Making the investments needed to decarbonise the vehicle fleet needs to be balanced with meeting our duties to shareholders and customers.
+However, we are confident that posts can build on the significant improvements they have made since 2008 and capitalise on the positive market trends observed in recent years.

 Decarbonising low carbon long haul transport will be increasingly crucial to reduce the environmental impact of transport.
 Technology piloted and refined for the last mile is being gradually reconfigured to meet the different needs of long-haul operations.
 High power charging technology is still being developed and standardised.
 Battery developments and declining costs have put electric vehicles firmly in the driving seat in the near term, and hydrogen is on the cusp of realising its potential as a viable alternative.
 In addition, implementing electric vehicles for aviation ground operations by working with airports and airlines poses an opportunity for reducing posts’ carbon footprint in the midterm.

-Further opportunities also exist in the energy efficiency space; there are still almost 1.77 million tonnes of scope 2 emissions produced from buildings annually by the SMMS group.
-Growing the share of renewable electricity as costs of these energy sources come down, will also be crucial to meet our 2030 targets and address the carbon intensity of our operations.
-Solar Photovoltaic is being adopted as a technology at some posts and we expect the rate of adoption to increase in the coming years.
+Further opportunities also exist in the energy efficiency space; there are still almost 1.57 million tonnes of scope 2 emissions produced from buildings annually by the SMMS group.
+Growing the share of renewable electricity will be crucial to meet our 2030 targets and address the carbon intensity of our operations.
+This also includes generating our own renewable electricity: Solar Photovoltaic is being adopted as a technology at some posts and we expect the rate of adoption to increase in the coming years.

 The logistics sector is less water intensive than many other industries such as manufacturing and production.
 However, water scarcity is set to become one of the most pressing global environmental issues, and the postal sector should play its part in reducing consumption.